- RISE Blog

 Sarah Rich | Program Coordinator, Regional Initiative in Science and Education (RISE)

 Sarah Rich is an extrapreneur in the area of science, innovation, higher education, and capacity building for development in Africa.
 She provides strategic and programmatic direction and community management for RISE; initiates, coordinates, and communicates funding and partnership opportunities; designs and plans events and small grant competitions; presents on the program and its educational model at international fora; manages the website; devises special projects involving RISE scholars; and directs RISE's internal and external communications and public relations, including the production of a short film about the project.
 Ms. Rich has been at the Institute since 2012, having previously worked as an assistant to two of the permanent faculty in the School of Historical Studies.
 She holds an A.B. in History and Literature from Harvard University.

-He has worked in science and medical journalism for over 25 years, serving as a reporter, writer, and foreign correspondent at Time magazine, Saturday Review, Psychology Today, and other publications; edited several newspapers; and written or edited five books on scientific topics.
-He holds a BA in English from Yale University and an MS in Journalism from Columbia University.
+Alan Anderson is a freelance science writer.
+He has worked in science and medical journalism for over 30 years, serving as a reporter, writer, and foreign correspondent at Time Magazine, Saturday Review, Psychology Today, and other publications.
+He has also written reports for the National Academy of Sciences and the President's Council of Advisors on Science and Technology (PCAST).
+He has edited several newspapers and written and edited five books on scientific topics.
+He is currently consulting to Transforming Post-Secondary Education in Mathematics (TPSE Math).
+He holds a B.A. in English from Yale University and an M.S. in Journalism from Columbia University.